INSIGHTS

 As of January 2024, MD 529 account beneficiaries can now make limited tax-exempt rollovers to Roth IRAs.

-When are Gift & Estate Taxes due?
+When Are Gift & Estate Taxes Due?

 Are you aware of the deadlines for gift and estate taxes?
 Unlike traditional tax schedules, gift, estate, and inheritance taxes don’t have a specific day each year that they are due, making it easy to accidentally miss a deadline resulting in penalties or late fees.